MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 ## Configure antivirus software to work with Reporting Services (SSRS)

-The following processes and directories for the SQL Server Reporting Services (SSRS) are to be excluded from anti-virus scanning.
+The following processes and directories for the SQL Server Reporting Services (SSRS) are to be excluded from antivirus scanning.

 ### SSRS processes to exclude from virus scanning

 The executables to exclude have evolved across different versions of SSRS.
-The following table lists them according to SSRS version.
+The following table lists them according to the SSRS version.

 |SSRS version       | Process/Executable file|
 |---------          |---------               |